-Baby Boomers are about to come of age.
+Baby Boomers have come of age.
 Leaping from nearly 57 million Americans in 2010 to more than 75 million over age 60 by 2020, this group of patients will have a significant impact on the healthcare system.
-It’s well-documented that this aging group of patients is poised to put a strain on the healthcare system, but health technology can play a significant role in reducing costs and improving care for this demographic through better communication platforms, health-monitoring services, educational materials and enabling self-care.
+It’s well-documented that this group is poised to put a strain on the healthcare system, but health technology can play a significant role in reducing costs and improving care for this demographic through better communication platforms, health-monitoring services, educational materials and enabling self-care.
 This is one of the driving factors behind meaningful use requirements.
 The goal is to make healthcare more efficient, allowing providers to treat more patients while keeping costs low.

 The Right Tech for the Right Age Group